boucadair/netconf-port-numbers/draft-ietf-netconf-port-numbers.md

 and 6513 for NETCONF over Transport Layer Security (TLS) {{?RFC7589}}{{?I-D.ietf-netconf-over-tls13}}.

 However, many of these assignments are for a transport protocol (i.e., UDP) for which the requesting application does not apply.
 It is understood that these assignments were made when the practice at that time (prior to 2011) was to automatically assign a port number for both TCP and UDP, even if a request was for only one of these transport protocols.

-Also, many of the assignments are for protocols that are not deployed and which were tagged as Historic: {{?RFC4743}} and {{?RFC4744}}. {{?I-D.ietf-netconf-rfc4743-rfc4744-to-historic}} reported in 2012 that these two protocols:
+Also, many of the assignments are for protocols that are not deployed and were tagged as Historic: {{?RFC4743}} and {{?RFC4744}}. {{?I-D.ietf-netconf-rfc4743-rfc4744-to-historic}} reported in 2012 that these two protocols:

 {: quote}
 > "have shown very little (if any) implementations and deployment"

 This document de-assigns these port numbers.

-Consistent with {{Section 8.2 of ?RFC6335}}, this document does not de-assign service names; only port numbers (for specific transport protocols) are de-assigned for better usage of available scarce resources.
+Consistent with {{Section 8.2 of !RFC6335}}, this document does not de-assign service names; only port numbers are de-assigned for better usage of available scarce resources.

 # Security Considerations